Is Abortion Still Legal in Your State?

 Alabama

 Passed in 2019, Alabama's HB 314 bans almost all abortions, except in cases of life-threatening pregnancies.
-The law had been put on hold due to legal challenges but should go into immediate effect with Roe v.
+The law had been put on hold due to legal challenges but will likely go into effect with Roe v.
 Wade being overturned.

-Previously, abortions were prohibited after 22 weeks of gestation.
-The state also required counseling, ultrasound, a 48-hour waiting period and parental consent for minors.
+Until the law's current injunction is overruled, abortions are prohibited after 22 weeks of gestation.
+The state also requires counseling, ultrasound, a 48-hour waiting period and parental consent for minors.

 Alaska